codebar/manual/_posts/2014-12-19-becoming-a-sponsor.md

 Whatever your investment, you can be proud knowing you are an active member of this flourishing sector, enabling people to find jobs, enhance their existing careers and substantially improve the quality of life of those people who are often discriminated against.

-Depending on your level of sponsorship we will also list your logo and link on our website, thank you on twitter, mention you in our monthly newsletter and you will be welcome to distribute your marketing collateral in our events.
+Depending on your level of sponsorship we will also list your logo and link on our website, thank you on Twitter, mention you in our monthly newsletter and you will be welcome to distribute your marketing collateral in our events.

 We look forward to welcoming you to our evolving community!